umr-amap/iamap/README.md

 At first usage, a pop up should appear if necessary dependencies are not detected, that gives the option to install them automatically via `pip`.

-You can find more detailled instructions in the documentation.
+If this doesn't work, you can find more detailled instructions in the documentation.

-For now, if you want to use a GPU you should install torch manualy following the instructions on https://pytorch.org/get-started/locally/

-Autommated GPU dependencies installation is in the works, you can try the `gpu-support` branch on this repo.
+Otherwise, feel free to submit an issue.

 ## Documentation